hartleys/QoRTs/QoRTs_0.3.18/README.txt

 ##HELP AND DOCUMENTATION:
 Additional help and documentation is available online [here](http://hartleys.github.io/QoRTs/index.html).
-The creator and maintainer of QoRTs can be reached by emailing "QoRTs.contact" (at) gmail.
+The creator and maintainer of QoRTs can be reached by emailing "QoRTs-contact" (at) list.nih.gov.

 Issues, bug reports, or feature requests can be posted to the [github issues page](https://github.com/hartleys/QoRTs/issues).